Autism and Behavioural Science - 164

 - ABA Therapists

-iPad / MacBook Requirements for the Program:
+iPad / MacBook Requirements for the Program

 An iPad or a MacBook purchase is required for the Autism and Behavioural Science Program.
 Access to an iPad or MacBook and program related software allows students to access tools needed for their learning.

 If you already own an Apple iPad or MacBook which meets our minimum standard of running the required software, a new purchase will not be required.
+The minimum configuration recommendation is the iPad second generation or newer, iPad Air, iPad Mini or iPad Mini with retina display, or a MacBook Air or MacBook Pro.